Footsteps of Paul Tour--March 6-23, 2028

 (Click on boldfaced blue links under "videos' for short videos produced by Pastor Loren Pankratz on the 2019 Paul trip)

-Travelers meet in Dallas for the departing flight.
-We ultimately fly with Turkish Air on a widebody aircraft overnight.
+Travelers meet in a destination city (Dallas or Chicago) for the departing flight.
+We fly with Turkish Air on a widebody aircraft overnight.
+We will decide the flights in April 2027.
 Meals served on board.

 After arrival in Istanbul, we take a short connecting flight to Izmir (formerly Smyrna).
 After going through customs, our bus and our guide Shebbie will meet us for transfer to our hotel in Izmir--where ancient-day Smyrna was located.